S3 method for class 'ppp'

 Note that the smoothing parameters, such as the bandwidth

-, are assigned when densityfun
+sigma, are assigned when densityfun is executed.

 Smoothing parameters are fixed inside the function f

-and cannot be changed by arguments of f
+and cannot be changed by arguments of f.

 Adrian Baddeley Adrian.Baddeley@curtin.edu.au, Rolf Turner r.turner@auckland.ac.nz and Ege Rubak rubak@math.aau.dk.